radio-astro-tools/pvextractor/docs/index.rst

     >>> g = Galactic([3.4, 3.6] * u.deg, [0.5, 0.56] * u.deg)
     >>> path4 = WCSPath(g, width=1 * u.arcsec)

-..
-TODO: wcs should not be a property of a path - a path should be defined in
-.. absolute world coordinates irrespective of projection.

 Extracting a slice
 ^^^^^^^^^^^^^^^^^^